-Born in 1944 in Herington, Kansas, Shields attended Kansas State University, studying civil engineering and studio art.
-He moved to New York in 1968 and created three-dimensional, two-sided, and architecturally adaptable paintings.
-He showed with Paula Cooper Gallery from 1968 to 1991.
+Shields studied civil engineering and studio art at Kansas State University before moving to New York in 1968.
+There he created three-dimensional, two-sided, and architecturally adaptable paintings, as well as works in papermaking, printmaking, installation, and wearable artworks, showing with Paula Cooper Gallery from 1968 to 1991.

 Curated by Ian Ruffino.